moneytoo/Player/README.md

 Some advanced features can be configured in settings.
 To access it, long press the ⚙️ gear icon.
 (Alternatively, you can also enter this settings from App info screen.)

  * Auto frame rate matching.
 (On Android 11+ and "compatible" displays, ExoPlayer supports [seamless refresh rate switching](https://source.android.com/devices/graphics/multiple-refresh-rate))
- * [Tunneled playback](https://medium.com/google-exoplayer/tunneled-video-playback-in-exoplayer-84f084a8094d) (disabled by default).
+ * [Tunneled playback](https://medium.com/google-exoplayer/tunneled-video-playback-in-exoplayer-84f084a8094d).
 Enabling tunneling can improve playback of 4K/HDR content on Android TV.
  * Auto picture-in-picture.
 When you leave Just Player through the home button and video is playing, PiP will be activated automatically.
  * Skip silence
  * Repeat toggle